ECE Classroom Compass: Navigating College Classes

 • Hands-on experiences, such as practicum placements or internships, are often integrated to help you apply what you’ve learned in your college courses and implement them into the real-world early childhood settings.

-Online vs. In-Person vs. Hybrid Classes
+Online vs. In-Person vs. Hybrid ECE Classes: Choosing Your Format

 Exciting opportunities await!
 Many programs offer the flexibility to learn your way – online, in-person, or a mix of both.
 What kind of learning environment sparks your success?
 Whether you thrive studying from the comfort of home, love the energy of an in-person classroom, or want the best of both worlds, discovering your personal learning style can help you find the perfect fit.
 Here’s a glimpse of what you can expect from each type of program: